Assistance With Complex Claims for VA Benefits

-If you are a veteran of the U.S. armed forces, you may be eligible for disability benefits from the Department of Veterans Affairs (VA) if you have a disease or illness that is connected to your military service.
+If you are a veteran of the U.S. armed forces, you may be eligible for disability benefits from the Department of Veterans Affairs (VA) if you have an injury, disease or illness that is connected to your military service.
 These benefits can be a financial lifesaver, but the application process may be long and complex.
 This is especially true if your claim was initially denied.

 Under the law, you are entitled to an attorney if your claim was initially denied.
 By retaining experienced legal counsel, you may improve your chances of receiving full payment for your disabilities.
 At The Law Offices of Kenneth Hiller, PLLC, you will find attorneys who can provide experienced guidance through the VA benefits process.
 We help clients in Buffalo New York.